Inositol Hexaphosphate Alleviates Ototoxicity And Age-Related Hearing Loss By Preserving Cochlear Hair Cells In Mice

 TLDR Inositol hexaphosphate helps protect hearing by preserving ear cells in mice.

-Inositol hexaphosphate (IP6) was studied for its potential to protect cochlear hair cells and reduce sensorineural hearing loss (SNHL) in three female mouse models: one induced by cisplatin, another by aminoglycosides, and a third representing age-related hearing loss (ARHL).
-IP6 was administered either through injection or drinking water.
+The study investigates the protective effects of Inositol hexaphosphate (IP6) on cochlear hair cells in mice, aiming to alleviate ototoxicity and age-related hearing loss.
+Using three different sensorineural hearing loss (SNHL) mouse models, including those induced by cisplatin, aminoglycosides, and age-related hearing loss, the researchers administered IP6 either through injection or by adding it to drinking water.
 Results showed that IP6, particularly at a dose of 80 mg/kg, significantly reduced hearing threshold shifts and ameliorated the loss of outer hair cells across all models.
-These findings suggest that IP6 could be a promising otoprotective agent for future clinical applications.
+These findings suggest that IP6 holds potential as an otoprotective agent for future clinical applications.